As of September 2025, this article has been updated to reflect recent changes in the system.

-The health insurance scheme is required by the government in Japan for all Japanese citizens, permanent residents and any non-Japanese residing in Japan with a visa for three months or more, including students.
-Kokumin kenkou hoken (国民健康保険), or National Health Insurance (NHI), is available for those without Employees’ Health Insurance.
+The health insurance scheme is required by the government in Japan for all Japanese citizens, permanent residents, and any foreign residents residing in Japan with a visa for three months or more, including students.
+Kokumin kenkō hoken (国民健康保険), or National Health Insurance (NHI), is available for those without Employees’ Health Insurance.
 Let’s learn more about Japanese health insurance system.

 Premiums

 The premiums are based on income so students with little or no income will have low payments.
-The rates are calculated based on jūminzei (住民税), or resident’s tax for the previous calendar year, which is determined in June.
+The rates are calculated based on jūminzei (住民税), or residence tax from the previous calendar year, which is determined in June.
 Annual National Health Insurance premiums are divided into 10 installments.

 Registration

-People are required to join within two weeks of becoming eligible, including change in employment status or moves from one municipality to another.
+People are required to join within two weeks of becoming eligible, which includes a change in employment status or a move from one municipality to another.
 Those that do not register when they become eligible can be charged for up to two years of back payments.

 Benefits

-The National Health Insurance covers 70% of the medical bills, while the insurer is responsible for the remainder.
-The insurance applies whenever you become ill, injured, or require dental care.
+The National Health Insurance covers 70% of medical bills, while the insurer is responsible for the remainder.
+Your insurance applies whenever you become ill, injured, or require dental care.

 You can also receive reimbursements for:

 In these situations, you pay the full amount and then make a claim to NHI.
-If NHI decides to provide the reimbursement, you will receive between 70 to 90% of the approved amount.
+If NHI decides to provide the reimbursement, you will receive between 70-90% of the approved amount.

 You may also receive reimbursement for:

-Expenses for emergency transport or hospitalisation of a critical patient – the cost of transport is covered if it is deemed necessary by a doctor and approved by NHI
+- Expenses for emergency transport or hospitalization of a critical patient — the cost of transport is covered if it is deemed necessary by a doctor and approved by NHI.

-You will receive an insurance card by post after registering for the National Health Insurance program.
-Patients must show the insurance card in order to receive benefits.
+You will receive a Certificate of Health Insurance Eligibility card by post after registering for the National Health Insurance program.
+Patients must show the card in order to receive benefits.

 Some schools offer an affordable add-on insurance that covers the 30% not covered by NHI of their students’ medical expenses if an accident happens in Japan.